Exercising While Sick: Take These Sinusitis Precautions

 • Do not weightlift.
 It is very important that an athlete not participate in weightlifting as the sinus infection is likely to weaken coordination, muscle control, and balance, which could result in a fall or serious injury.

 • Drink more water than usual.
 If you continue to work out with sinusitis, it is easier for the body to become dehydrated, since liquids are being released through the nasal cavities as well as through sweat.
-You should plan on consuming about twice the amount of water you regularly do in order to help quicken the healing process within the body, and to also prevent dehydration from the sinus infection.
+You should plan on consuming about twice the amount of water you regularly do to help quicken the healing process within the body and prevent dehydration from the sinus infection.
+It’s also a good idea to check the quality of your water, especially if you live in an area with hard water.
+You can see hard water by zip code here to ensure you’re hydrating with the best possible water for your recovery.

 • It’s crucial to avoid exercising with chest pressure, as it can impede proper breathing and escalate into a serious situation due to inadequate respiration.
 If you find it difficult to breathe, this places additional strain on the heart, potentially increasing the risk of a stroke or heart attack.
 For more information on how to respond to such situations and to learn about CPR certification, read more about it here.